Naval history of Iran: Post-Iran–Iraq War

 In place of western armaments, Iran has purchased equipment and weaponry from Russia, China, and North Korea, as well as engaging in naval exercises with Pakistan and India.
 The 1990s saw Iran focusing on building up its fleets of patrol boats and submarines, as well as surface-to-surface, anti-ship missiles.

 Iran's goal has always been to provide escort for Iranian shipping in the Persian Gulf, as well as being able to disrupt enemy shipping, as was witnessed in the Iran–Iraq War.

-In 2008, a submarine belonging to the Islamic Republic of Iran Navy reportedly docked in Assab, Eritrea.

 On 22 February 2011, two Islamic Republic of Iran Navy ships entered the Suez Canal, on a deployment reported to be a training mission to Latakia, Syria.
 These were the tanker Kharg, and the frigate Alvand.
 This was the first time that Iranian naval ships had passed through the Suez Canal, since the 1979 Iranian Revolution.

 On 18 February 2012, Kharg entered the Suez Canal again, with one other Iranian warship, after briefly docking at Jeddah in Saudi Arabia.

 On 11 May 2020, Iranian frigate Jamaran fired a missile at Iranian support vessel Konarak.
 Official Iranian TV reported one fatality in the incident, while unofficial reports stated the Konarak had sunk and that there were dozens of fatalities.

-On 11 June 2021, IRIS Sahand, accompanied by IRINS Makran (a naval-converted oil tanker), were the first Iranian naval ships to reach the Atlantic without docking in an international port, according to official Iranian sources.
+On 11 June 2021, IRIS Sahand, accompanied by IRIS Makran (a naval-converted oil tanker), were the first Iranian naval ships to reach the Atlantic without docking in an international port, according to official Iranian sources.
 The ships are bound for Venezuela, reported to be carrying oil.